A recipe for when you’re craving a little nostalgia

 ✦ A splash of red wine

-✦ Spaghetti (of course)
+✦ Tagliatelle (of course)

 How I made it (but feel free to do it your way; trust your gut)

-✦ Add the carrot and celery.
+✦ Then I added the carrot and celery.
+Stir gently, let everything mingle.

-Your turn!
+Your turn

 We all learn cooking in our own way.
 From our mothers, our grandfathers, a holiday abroad or a happy accident at home.
 These moments shape your taste, the ingredients shape your style.
 But taste and style are not fixed; they move along with the rhythm of your life.